3 - 4

 Not only is this loop a local favorite, but it is also one of the most challenging and exhilarating hikes in the Tetons.

 It is very easy to underestimate the time required for this route as steep pitches, high elevation, and exhilarating views will all take your breath away.

 The loop is composed of two trails: Face Trail (#029) and North Teton Creek Trail (#024).

 The Face Trail is an incredibly steep fall-line approach and is typically used as the way up.

 North Teton Creek Trail, also known as Huckleberry Trail, offers a gradual descent back to the trailhead as it winds its way through a tranquil canyon.
 A stout 3 mile, 3,000-foot climb begins the loop, testing the limits of even the strongest athletes.

 Rewarding your efforts, the trail eventually levels out and gradually traverses a beautiful plateau before merging back into the North Teton Creek Trail.

 With steep slopes on both sides, this segment of trail will give you the adrenaline rush needed to push up the remaining climb to the summit.
 This loop is what most refer to as a reverse lollipop.

 The "stick" is the final approach up to the top of Table Mountain, just above 11,000'.

-After a short and final scramble to the top, you'll be rewarded with incredible views of the surrounding Teton Basin, with the Grand, Middle, and Lower Tetons directly across nearby Cascade Canyon.
-On the return trip, there are a handful of options if you want to make a multi-day trip of it.
+After a short and final scramble to the top, you'll be rewarded with impeccable views of the surrounding Teton Basin—the Grand, Middle, and Lower Tetons directly across Cascade Canyon.